 Abstract

 A gap is existing between acquired skills and the labour market in Africa.
-The aim of this chapter was to bridge the gap between learning outcomes and real- world skills to achieve Aspiration 1 of African Union Agenda 2063.
+The aim of this chapter is to bridge the gap between learning outcomes and real- world skills to achieve Aspiration 1 of African Union Agenda 2063.
 This chapter unveiled forms of assessment that is summative and formative in tertiary institutions.
 It also identified examinations, quizzes and projects or take- home-assignments as examples of continuous assessment commonly used in assessing students in tertiary institutions though they are associated with corruption in various tertiary institutions.
 The chapter marked the importance feedback loops, curriculum evaluation and modification and the much-needed quality assurance in teaching and learning process.
 The author used documentary analysis and online platforms to gather information.
 It was then discovered by the author that feedback loops are missing in tertiary institutions which might have an impact on the promotion of innovation and creativity skills to achieve African Union Agenda 2063.

 Introduction

 Much work has been done to find out how to carry out continuous assessment and feedback in the process of teaching and learning in Tertiary Institutions (TIs) in the Southern African states.
 The impact of continuous assessment and feedback is continuously assessed to make teaching and learning relevant to African communities.
 This implies that the exercise is not a new phenomenon in the history of teaching and learning in TIs.
 However, there has been ever increasing in irrelevancy of "out of touch knowledge" from TIs into the market place after completion of tertiary programmes.
-Oguneye in Esere and Idowu (2011) as cited by Ovute and Ede (2015:247) pointed out that, "before 80’s, the assessment of students for certification at the end of every program or course in several TIs was done under one-shot examination".
+Esere and Idowu (2011) as cited by Ovute and Ede (2015:247) pointed out that, "before 80’s, the assessment of students for certification at the end of every program or course in several TIs was done under one-shot examination".
 Such type of examination relegated the teacher from participating fully in the final assessment of his or her students.
 This problem gave birth to a new educational policy in these Southern African states, known as Continuous Assessment in early 80’s for every semester.
 The purpose of continuous assessment and feedback is to make students realize reality checks of real-life experiences.
 Skills acquired during the course of study should be used by graduates to transform societal problems and do away with examination-oriented learning.
 This chapter will start by addressing background of continuous assessment and feedback in tertiary institutions, methodology, conceptual frame work, African Union Agenda 2063 on Education, assessment tools, and highlighting the importance of ongoing assessment, feedback loops, data-driven decision-making and quality assurance practices enhance curriculum evaluation and modification.

 Background of continuous assessment and feedback in tertiary institutions

-The coming of Europens to Africa is dated back to the period around 1480s with the Portuguese being the first to cast their physical presence in Africa.
+The coming of Europeans to Africa is dated back to the period around 1480s with the Portuguese being the first to cast their physical presence in Africa.
 They mainly focused on trade with the Indigenous people.
 Several Europeans began to show interest in coming to Africa such that in 1884-5, the Berlin Conference was called to establish the ground rules amongst Europeans claiming territory